abrahami/abrahami.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
 description: I publish most of the code I use for research.
 I code mainly in Python.
-I know R and SQL well and use these where needed.
+I know R and SQL well and use them where needed.
 to_publish: true
 nav: true
 nav_order: 3